suprabhasupi/blog/contents/posts/41-basic-of-gatsby/41-basic-of-gatsby.md

 One more awesome thing, If you are in homepage and once you hover on menu `about us` link then it will prefetch the about us page data.
 So when you go to about us page, it will load very fast, 😍🤩 (file will be already available)

-Chekout the steps <LinkPost href='https://blog.suprabha.me/42-deploying-gatsby-on-netlify' name='here' /> that how to deploy gatsby blog on `Netlify`.
+Chekout the steps <LinkPost href='https://blog.suprabha.me/42-deploying-gatsby-on-netlify' name='here' />, how to deploy gatsby blog on `Netlify`.
+I have deployed my Gatsby blog on <LinkPost href='http://blog.suprabha.me/43-deploying-gatsby-using-github-action-route-53' name='Github Actions and Route 53'/>. 😎

 ### Cache Clean in Gatsby 🧹